5 Types of Nonfiction

 You know about fiction and nonfiction, right?

-But do you know there are ways to sort out your nonfiction section to make it accessible to readers with a variety of reading preferences?
+But did you know there are ways to organize your nonfiction section to make it more accessible to readers with different reading preferences?

-Nonfiction writer and expert Melissa Stewart has helped me grow my nonfiction section into something that students can enjoy based on the way they like to learn.
+Nonfiction writer and expert Melissa Stewart has helped me reshape my nonfiction collection so students can find books that match the way they like to learn.

 Kimbra Power, Barefoot Librarian, Shanghai American School